kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/README.md

 # HNC User Guide
-Authors: aludwin@google.com and other contributes from wg-multitenancy
+Authors: aludwin@google.com and other contributors from wg-multitenancy

 Hierarchical Namespaces are a simple extension to Kubernetes namespaces that makes it easy to manage groups of namespaces that share a common concept of